 Attend Your County/Senatorial District Convention

-The County/Senatorial District Conventions will be held on March 19th, 2016.
+County/Senate District Conventions will be held March 23rd

 A County Convention is held when the county is completely within one state senatorial district.
 The incumbent county chairman (which may be different than the one elected in the primary election) serves as the temporary county convention chairman.